mnrojas2/DiaBloS/README.rst

 ==================================================================================
-<SimuSnide> - A graphical programming library/tool for dynamical systems in Python
+DiaBloS - A graphical programming library/tool for dynamical systems in Python
 ==================================================================================

 .. note::